twak/winsyn_metadata/README.md

 The project's data and code is split between different sources.
 Images files are available from the Kaust data repository, while metadata and source code is available in this github repo.

 <!-- [doi of datastore](http://dx.doi.org/10.25781/KAUST-6DZ5P) -->
-Jpg and raw files are available from the [Globus datastore](https://app.globus.org/file-manager?origin_id=ba993270-4516-48b9-af7c-77e890865733).
-[My notes on setting up a bulk transfer from Globus.](https://github.com/twak/winsyn_metadata/blob/docs/globus.md).
+Jpg and raw files are available from the [Globus datastore](https://app.globus.org/file-manager?origin_id=ba993270-4516-48b9-af7c-77e890865733) ([hints for using Globus.](https://github.com/twak/winsyn_metadata/blob/docs/globus.md)):

 * _photos_
     * the photos in jpg format and raw format.